nicola-masarone/lpc1769-projects/lpc1769_step_motor/README.md

   <img src="pic/timer0_irqhandler.png" width=600/>
 </p>

 Inside the *IRQ* manager of the *Timer0* as the first instruction we have the assignment to the output bits *P2.1-P2.4* of the current value of the sequence in use.
 To correctly index the current value we use the global variable *cur_state* previously initialized to zero.
-In this way we start from the first position of the desired vector.
+In this way, we start from the first position of the desired vector.

 Then we choose, by the value of the global variable *cur_rot*, whether to increase or decrease the current state of the sequence (used as an index of the vectors).
 When *cur_state* reaches its upper limit (in the case of an increase) or lower (in the case of a decrease) it is brought back to the opposite limit.